 - The abovementioned 10 years will be extended by any maternity leave(s) or other relevant leaves of absence.
 Thus, the 10 years do not need to be continuous.
 Details of these absences will need to be specified during the application process.

 - If applicants hold both a PhD and a medical degree, the graduation date of the most recently awarded will be used.

 - Applicants must hold a non-tenured position.
 This includes those who have non-permanent postdoctoral and/or non-permanent tenure-track positions (or equivalents such as proleptic lecturer positions).
-Those in a tenured position (or equivalents, such as permanent lecturer position) are not eligible to apply.
+Those in a tenured position (or equivalents, such as a permanent lecturer position) are not eligible to apply.

-- We accept applications from those working in natural sciences, technology, engineering, mathematics and medicine.
+- We accept applications from those working in natural sciences, technology, engineering, mathematics, and medicine.

 Each category winner receives a monetary grant of US$40,000 to spend on initiatives relating to their work, as well as mentoring through The Estée Lauder Companies and other publicity opportunities.